-There are several causes and determining each is vital to ensuring proper treatment.
-This form of acne effects men and women equally and is prevalent during adolescence when hormones begin to fluctuate.
-Hormonal causes are the number one reason ; however, this is not the condition’s only source.
-Several other factors have been attributed .
+There are several causes of cystic acne, and determining each is vital to ensuring proper treatment.
+Cystic acne effects men and women equally and is prevalent during adolescence when hormones begin to fluctuate.
+Hormonal causes are the number one reason for cystic acne; however, this is not the condition’s only source.
+Several other factors have been attributed to cystic acne.
 These include diet, stress, medications, too much oil on the skin, and irritation from makeup as well as other chemicals.
-Though some have mistakenly believed that cysts are the result of dirt on the skin, or means someone is not washing enough, this is a myth.
+Though some have mistakenly believed that cystic acne is the result of dirt on the skin, or means someone is not washing enough, this is a myth.
 Other factors that have been mistakenly believed to cause acne include eating foods rich in oil and chocolate.
 Studies have shown, however, that a diet rich in sugar can make acne worse.

-Topical creams are often used to help treat the cysts by drying out the pimples.
+Topical creams are often used to help treat cystic acne by drying out the pimples.
 When over-the-counter remedies fail to work, sufferers may seek the help of a professional dermatologist or other health care professional.

 Several prescription medications are known to cause acne.
 These include lithium, corticosteroids, barbiturates, bromides, and iodides.
 Androgenic steroids may cause acne in men, while hormone-replacement-therapy may cause acne in women.
 When acne is caused by drugs, the pimples tend to appear the same in size and shape.
 In addition, treating drug-related acne is often simpler than with other causes as once the drug is stopped, the acne clears up.
 In some cases, a person may need to take long-term doses of medication that results in acne flare-ups.
 When a patient cannot stop taking their medication, a health care provider may decide to treat the acne with another prescription such as Accutane (Isotretinoin).